Jung-Pu-Chang/Jung-Pu-Chang/README.md

   - [Publication](https://hdl.handle.net/11296/4b5ema) : Reducing Data Set Dimensionality by Fu-Jung Feature Selection Method - Using Business Application Problem as an Example

 - **2018.8 ~ 2020.6 - Data Analyst at [CashBox](https://www.cashboxparty.com/)** <br>
-  - Annotated noise span in recordings and modified the speech recognition models to detection noise.
-  - Developed a noise detection deep learning model and deployed on the internal system with Flask.
-The model is stacked the CNN model with soft-attention mechanism and LSTM as prediction model.
-Achieved 89% accuracy rate in noise span.

-- **2018.3 ~ 2019.6 - Research Assistant in Information Fusion Lab** <br>
-  - Developed a micro-expression recognition model to identify readers’ investment styles, and combined recommendation systems to recommend suitable financial articles for readers.
-Achieved 91% F1-score.
-  - Deployed the financial recognition APP on Zenbo robot, combined with personalized dashboard to present financial information exclusive to users.
-This APP earned Honorable Mention in HNCB Fintechers competitions.
+  - Using associate analysis to build recommandation system and import to KTV.
+After customer choose the song, system would recommand food or drink to customer.
+  - Using xgb to predict consumer spending power and caculate suitable coupon.

-- **2014.9 ~ 2018.6 - Bachelor student in NDHU  (@DS.SCU)** <br>
+- **2014.9 ~ 2018.6 - Bachelor student in [AM.NDHU](https://am.ndhu.edu.tw/)** <br>